A worried Japan seeks Trump's assurances

 Now Trump, after fractious encounters with the leaders of US allies Mexico and Australia, has a chance to improve his image on the world stage through Abe's visit.

-An administration official said the President will work to reassure Japan of the US commitment following Defense Secretary James Mattis' trip to the region, his first in office, this week.
+An administration official said the President will work to reassure Japan of the US commitment following Defense Secretary James Mattis' trip to the region, his first in office, last week.

 On that visit, he reaffirmed Washington's treaty commitment to defending Japan, which has charged territorial disputes with China, and its intention to continue to station US troops there, despite Trump's criticism of the practice while a candidate.